• Features

 Improved analytics and reportingSomewhat basic analytics and reporting

-The Constant Contact fees for the Standard plan reflect its enhanced feature set.
+The Constant Contact prices for the Standard plan reflect its enhanced feature set.
 It offers significantly more value for businesses ready to take their marketing to the next level.
 Still, users should consider whether they need all the advanced features before committing to this higher-tier plan.

 Premium plan